nikerla/vc-content/pages/blogs/news/2017-06-12-ecommerce-websites-migration.md

 This is why it’s absolutove, with careful analysis, planning and risk management it can be smooth and straightforward. ely essential to carefully plan a step-by- step approach, schedule the migration to be executed in stages, and identify prioritization.

-Although, general unpredictability of both the market and the migration process make it a scary m
+Although, general unpredictability of both the market and the migration process make it a scary move, with careful analysis, planning and risk management it can be smooth and straightforward.

-[This Whitepaper] (https://virtocommerce-public-staging.azurewebsites.net/migration-whitepaper) will provide you with a solid strategy that will ensure you get all of the benefits from the migration you were hoping for, without undertaking too much work all at once.
+[This Whitepaper](/migration-whitepaper) will provide you with a solid strategy that will ensure you get all of the benefits from the migration you were hoping for, without undertaking too much work all at once.